ProStars: Live-action sequences

 The stars appear in live-action sequences before the show, in which they would tell kids about the upcoming episode, and often answer questions from kids at the conclusion.
-Normally this is done solely by Gretzky and Jackson—often in separate sound stages and edited to appear as if talking to each other.
+Normally this is done solely by Gretzky and Jackson, often in separate sound stages and edited to appear as if talking to each other.
 Jordan's filmed bits were almost always one line or two, and not part of the skits before the episode.
 Most of the live-action parts by the athletes dealt with things such as morality.
-In one episode they explained ghosts stating that even they get scared sometimes, and that fear is a normal human emotion.
+In one episode they explained about ghosts, stating that even they get scared sometimes, and that fear is a normal human emotion.
 In an episode with robot athletes, they explained how such an idea will never come to reality, as it goes against the dedication men put into their sport.
-However, during the animated segments of ProStars, their animated counterparts were voiced by voice actors instead of their actual selves.
+During the animated segments of ProStars, their animated counterparts were voiced by voice actors instead of their actual selves.